haihongren/custom-external-service-error/README.md

 ## Installation / Usage

-1. Drop the extension jar in the newrelic agent's "extensions" folder.
+1. Drop the extension jar in the newrelic agent's "extensions" folder
+    - httpclient-4.0-custom.jar
+    - httpurlconnection-custom.jar

 2. Edit the newrelic agent's configuration file (`newrelic.yml`) and add the following properties as applicable to the `common` stanza:

 ```yaml